Mr. W(hiteness) and the Fear of a Gay Planet

 No, Mr. W, gay narratives are not taking over the media

-As if the din of internet noise would lull me back to sleep (despite the detriment of blue light and the blood-boiling screams of political extremists), I was scrolling Twitter the other night during a bout with insomnia and fell upon a retweet from the account of Max Collins, the lead singer of ‘00s-era alt-rock band Eve 6.
+As if the din of internet noise would lull me back to sleep (despite the dual detriment of blue light and the blood-boiling screams of political extremists), I was scrolling Twitter the other night during a bout with insomnia.
+I fell upon a retweet from the account of Max Collins, the lead singer of ‘00s-era alt-rock band Eve 6.

-In step with the ironic political candor he has mastered since the resurgence of the band’s presence on social media — really, his presence on Twitter — in December 2020, at which point he was soliciting the public and public figures for their nostalgia around the “heart in a blender song,” Collins, without having to say anything himself, highlights the absurdity of the now-archetypal besieged, white (hetero) male embodied in the avatar of tech bro Glen W (@Glen_Wy) heard below:
+In step with the ironic political candor he has mastered since the resurgence of the band’s presence on social media in December 2020, Collins highlights the absurdity of the now-archetypal besieged, white (hetero) male embodied in the avatar of tech bro Glen W (@Glen_Wy) heard below:

 Twitter screenshot by author, 12/12/2022.